 When you start to look at toxic products in your household, it’s sometimes overwhelming, but BCPP has some easy recommendations to follow.
 Check out their top 10 tips:

 - Minimize fragrance or look for companies that fully disclose their ingredients.
 Fragrance (or parfum) ingredients are often secret and can cause: breast cancer, birth defects, air and water pollution, asthma, allergies + more.
 The good news is this doesn’t mean you can’t wear or use your favorite scents.
 It does mean you need to look at ingredients though!
-We recommend using an app like Clearya or Think Dirty to help you sort through those lists that are especially long.
+We recommend using an app like Think Dirty to help you sort through those lists that are especially long.

 - Eat organic fruits, veggies and locally sourced foods.
 It’s not only good for your heath, but it helps reduce emissions and waste.
 Buy local food to reduce the distance from farm to fork, frequent your local farmers’ market, or join a local food co-op.
 Buy organic food to keep your body and the environment free of toxic pesticides by supporting farmers and companies who use organic ingredients.